jsr6720/jsr6720.github.io/_posts/2025-02-15-how-i-use-llm-ai-tools-everyday.md

 [According to Larry Wall](https://web.archive.org/web/20211014194234/http://threevirtues.com/), engineers are lazy, impatient, and exhibit qualities of hubris.
 While that hubris may presently slow adoption of LLM-generated code, software engineers already copy code—be it from StackOverflow, `File > New from Template`, or just duplicating a file “close enough” and modifying it.
 It would be foolish not to look to LLMs to create draft code as a starting point.

-LLM can only repeat what they have already seen, and [as I’ve covered elsewhere]( https://www.jsrowe.com/book-excerpt-the-bedrock-of-generative-ai/index.html) there are hard limits to the training data which Anthropic is especially good at highlighting in its responses.
-Therefore, there will always be a need for software engineers to incorporate the latest changes before a model can every replicate it.
+LLMs can only repeat what exists in their training data, and [as I’ve covered elsewhere](https://www.jsrowe.com/book-excerpt-the-bedrock-of-generative-ai/index.html) there are date cutoffs within models, which Anthropic has recently been more explicit about highlighting in its responses.
+Therefore, there will always be a need for software engineers to build something new for it to be present in training data, and therefor available to LLMs to replicate.

 <img src="/assets/posts-images/2025-02-15-how-i-use-llm-ai-tools-everyday/claude-kotlin-version.png" alt="claude model cutoff" class="center-img img-stylish"/>